Police: Man shoots 7 in series of Chicago-area attacks

 Brown said the information he shared at the news conference was preliminary and could change.
 He said investigators had very little information about Nightengale but plan to release more details as they get them.

-“When you hear this whole story, it seems that you have a crystal ball of what he’s doing next, and we all know we don’t have a crystal ball where he goes next nor do we have this on any of our POD cameras,” Brown told reporters.
+“When you hear this whole story, it seems that you have a crystal ball of what he’s doing next, and we all know we don’t have a crystal ball where he goes next nor do we have this on any of our POD cameras,” Brown said.
 “We are responding to the scene as these crimes are happening, getting information, and again, he’s going to the next while we are trying to keep up with what’s happened previously.”

-Note: An earlier version of this story was corrected to reflect that police said the woman at the IHOP was shot in the neck, not the head.